marcuscolle/memory-game/README.md

 ### Deployment

-In order to view this project you can get and the codes in my git-hub space and run in a terminal:
+In order to view this project you can get the codes in my git-hub space and run into a terminal:

 https://github.com/marcuscolle/memory-game

-to make it run property the landing page is named index.html
+to make run property the landing page is named index.html

 ### Credits